wp-graphql/automation-tests/README.md

 - Cleaner GitHub workflow configuration
 - Better error handling and fallbacks
 - Direct file processing instead of relying on external scripts
+- Use of temporary files to keep the repository clean
+- Automatic PR creation and updating
 - Comprehensive documentation updates

 These improvements make the changeset generation process more reliable, user-friendly, and informative, enhancing the overall development workflow.